-- 9.6.1 EPA External Assessors will be appointed for a period of three academic years in the first instance beginning on the 1st September and ending on the 31st August. - 9.6.2 The AQSO are responsible for undertaking annual eligibility checks to confirm that the EPA External Assessor is still suitably qualified and experienced to undertake the role within the three academic year period. - 9.6.3 EPA External Assessors can have their duties extended to cover an additional course(s); this must be approved through the formal appointment process managed by the AQSO.
+- 9.6.1 EPA External Assessors will be appointed for a period of three academic years in the first instance. - 9.6.2 The AQSO are responsible for undertaking annual eligibility checks to confirm that the EPA External Assessor is still suitably qualified and experienced to undertake the role within the three academic year period. - 9.6.3 EPA External Assessors can have their duties extended to cover an additional course(s); this must be approved through the formal appointment process managed by the AQSO.